Early Spring Fly Fishing

 See The February Salmon Fishing Logic

-Not only should you pay no attention to the low catch figures derived from negligible angling pressure which Steve McIrvine's Glendelvine beat syndicate guest Jim Shaw rightfully did last week to catch his Tay 'Springer of a lifetime' but train your mind to look at things from other angles.
+Not only should you pay zero attention to the low catch figures derived from negligible angling pressure which Steve McIrvine's Glendelvine beat syndicate guest Jim Shaw rightfully did this February to catch his Tay 'Springer of a lifetime' but train your mind to look at things from other angles.
 My daily mindset was always 'if there's a taker in this beat today I'm going to find it' before working out my search areas then making 100% sure every square metre of water received the best of my presentation skills & focus.
 I'd never come off the water without knowing all boxes had been thoroughly ticked each day.

 Never Let Your Head Go Down When Salmon Fishing

 I recall hundreds of incidents on the river that make me smile but few more than this one.
 I had a great guest called John Irving up fishing the Tay and he'd gone to the trouble of having me source a good Spey rod, reel & line for him and at 4pm he was still delivering in exceptionally bright Spring sunlight a perfect and consistent 30 yard Spey cast to the river with his new kit.
 Two of the other guests were walking up the river bank complaining bitterly about the bright light so I verbally 'pounced' on them.
 The split second I'd just finished my lecture saying 'listen up guys if a sea liced springer comes up through that fast water and pauses right there in front of him and sees his fly I can assure you it will absolutely nail it!'
 John instantly hooked and landed his very first salmon which was an 11 lbs sea-licer which taught those two 'head down' specialists a big but very important lesson!